ClickHouse/terraform-provider-clickhousedbops/docs/resources/user.md

 ### Optional

+> **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

 - `cluster_name` (String) Name of the cluster to create the resource into.
 If omitted, resource will be created on the replica hit by the query.
 This field must be left null when using a ClickHouse Cloud cluster.
 When using a self hosted ClickHouse instance, this field should only be set when there is more than one replica and you are not using 'replicated' storage for user_directory.
 - `host_ips` (Set of String) IP addresses from which the user is allowed to connect.
 If not specified, user can connect from any host.
 - `password_sha256_hash` (String, Sensitive, Deprecated) SHA256 hash of the password to be set for the user.
-Use this field for OpenTofu compatibility.
-Changes to this field will trigger a resource replacement.
+Use this for Terraform/OpenTofu < 1.11.
+Conflicts with password_sha256_hash_wo.
+Changes to this field will replace the user.
-- `password_sha256_hash_wo` (String, Sensitive) SHA256 hash of the password to be set for the user.
+- `password_sha256_hash_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) SHA256 hash of the password to be set for the user.
+Use this for Terraform/OpenTofu >= 1.11.
+Conflicts with password_sha256_hash.
 - `password_sha256_hash_wo_version` (Number) Version of the password_sha256_hash_wo field.
 Bump this value to require a force update of the password on the user.

 ### Read-Only